Hunter River High School

 Established as Raymond Terrace High School, the school enrolled approximately 800 students in 2018, from Year 7 to Year 12, of whom 19 percent identified as Indigenous Australians and four percent were from a language background other than English.
-The school is operated by the NSW Department of Education; the principal is Deb Dibley.
+The school is operated by the NSW Department of Education; the principal is Sue Xenos.

 The school's traditional motto appears on the school's crest and is in Essayez, translated as "Test yourself".
-The school's second motto, or slogan, is "Quality Relationships - Quality Learning".
+The school's second motto, or slogan, is "Quality Relationships – Quality Learning".